psujit/currency-converter/README.md

 - Convert Currency

+- The currencies are alphabetically sorted in the dropdown.

+- The most common currencies according to the requirements are displayed alphabetically at the top for ease of use.

+- The other supported currencies are displayed alphabetically underneath the most common currencies.

 - The built version can be integrated into an HTML page.

 - The styles are responsive and can be used on any device.